CodingNomads/articles/movie-tweets/movie-analysis.md

 max       2875.000000
 Name: user_id, dtype: float64
 ```
+<br></br>
 Notice that this time you accessed the column using **dot notation**.
 In this case it does the same as accessing it through the square-bracket notation you used before, but is a little bit more convenient.
 Check out <a href='https://stackoverflow.com/a/55057329' target='_blank'>this StackOverflow post</a> if you want to learn more about the limitations and differences between the two notations.

 See in the above output how the `mean` is much greater than the `median` (12.83 vs 2).
 It means that the data is skewed to the right.

 This skewness is at the extreme: Look how the `max` value is far, far away!
 Could there be someone posting more than 2000 times?
 Not likely.

 The output also tells us that _50%_ of the people used it only _twice_ but the `mean` is almost `13`.
 This is because of those users with extremely high usage numbers.

 Could it be possible that they are not human beings but bots instead?
 That could be a great investigation topic, if you want to dive deeper.

-However, in this data analysis example you will leave this aside for now and continue by joining the datasets you have.
+But for this data analysis example, let's leave this aside for now and continue by joining the datasets we have.

 <h2 id="join-the-datasets">Join the Datasets</h2>